Friday, 6 November 2015

 If someone has decided to limit their Speccy-activities and game playing on a mobile device, the app+Recreated might be good combo.
 Text adventures and complex games are really crying for a keyboard anyway.

-A Kempston/Atari joystick connector would have added more value to this, but admittedly it's a bit hard to see how it could work in a simple way.
+A Kempston/Atari joystick connector would have added more value to this, but admittedly it's hard to see how it could work in a simple way.
 Cursor emulation?

 The ZX Spectrum Recreated might be expensive, I maybe paid more for this than on any single retro computer I've bought (but then I'm a cheapskate) but I suppose that's not a major issue.
 It's not much more expensive than many specialist keyboards, although I'll have to repeat a ZX Spectrum keyboard, recreated or not, doesn't really work as a good PC keyboard replacement.